Memo5679/2-Nodes-shared-a-string-in-custom-package/Custom message/README.md

 # CustomMessage-ROS-
-Task 3 Part 1: Create 2 nodes shared a string message in a custom package
+Create 2 nodes shared a string message in a custom package

 # Robot Operating System
 Robot Operating System is robotics middleware.
 Although ROS is not an operating system, it provides services designed for a heterogeneous computer cluster such as hardware abstraction, low-level device control, implementation of commonly used functionality, message-passing between processes, and package management.